-Original wills and administration papers lodged in the Principal Registry since 1904 and in district registries since 1900 (indexed in the annual calendars).
+Original wills and administration papers lodged in the Principal Registry since 1904, and in district registries since 1900 (indexed in the annual calendars).
 Wills and administration papers lodged in the district registries at Armagh, Belfast and Londonderry (Derry) are in PRONI.
-Grants issued at Drogheda (a sub-office of Armagh) between 1900 and 1922 are held in the National Archives.
-Original wills and administration papers proved by the Probate Office must be transferred to the National Archives once the grant has been 30 years issued.
+Grants issued at Drogheda, a sub-office of Armagh, between 1900 and 1922, are held in the National Archives.
+Original wills and administration papers, proved by the Probate Office, must be transferred to the National Archives once the grant has been 30 years issued.
+All district registries are up-to-date with the exception of Kilkenny, which has transferred grants up to 1985.
+Grants up to 1991 issued in Dublin have been transferred to the National Archives.